-Launched in 2002, Paris Beach (or "Paris Plages" in French) is a free summer event that transforms several spots in Paris into full-fledged beaches, each with a distinct theme.
-The brainchild of former Paris Mayor Bertrand Delanoe, well-known for launching ambitious municipal events, Paris Plages has become a permanent fixture in the Parisian summertime scene.
+Launched in 2002, Paris Beach (or "Paris Plages" in French) is a free summer event that transforms several spots in Paris into full-fledged beaches, each with their own distinctive themes and attractions.
+The brainchild of former Paris Mayor Bertrand Delanoe who was well-known for launching ambitious municipal events, Paris Plages has become a permanent fixture in the Parisian summertime scene.
 From sunning in the sand to swimming in pools suspended over the Seine, kayaking, or enjoying free evening concerts, Paris Plage offers activities that everyone will enjoy and is especially ideal if you're visiting Paris with kids.

-The 2017 beach operation will be open daily from July 22nd to August 13th, from 9:00 a.m. to midnight.
-This summer, Paris Plages has three main locations:
+The 2018 beach operation will be open daily from early July to late August.
+Precise dates have yet to be announced; visit this page in late May for more details.
+Beaches are generally open from 9:00 a.m. to midnight.
+This summer, Paris Plages will have three main locations:

 - The first beach (generally the most popular and crowded) is located on the right bank of the Seine in central Paris, stretching from the Pont Neuf near the Louvre to the Pont de Sully near Hotel de Ville (City Hall).